madMAx43v3r/chia-plotter/README.md

 ```
 For <poolkey> and <farmerkey> see output of `chia keys show`.
+To plot for pools, specify <contract> address via -c instead of <poolkey>, see `chia plotnft show`.
 <tmpdir> needs about 220 GiB space, it will handle about 25% of all writes.
 (Examples: './', '/mnt/tmp/')
 <tmpdir2> needs about 110 GiB space and ideally is a RAM drive, it will handle about 75% of all writes.
 Combined (tmpdir + tmpdir2) peak disk usage is less than 256 GiB.
-In case of <count> != 1, you may press Ctrl-C for graceful termination after current plot is finished or double Ctrl-c to terminate immediatelly\
+In case of <count> != 1, you may press Ctrl-C for graceful termination after current plot is finished,
+or double press Ctrl-C to terminate immediately.

 Usage:
   chia_plot [OPTION...]